Fundraising & Development

 - To offer professional fundraising services, athletic communications, and other benefits to friends and alumni who wish to enhance the development of the Pacific Tigers;

-- Within the guidelines of the Big West and NCAA rules, to provide additional funds to establish and maintain a margin of excellence for the Pacific Tigers; and
+- Within the guidelines of the West Coast Conference and NCAA rules, to provide additional funds to establish and maintain a margin of excellence for the Pacific Tigers; and

-- To uphold the policies of Pacific intercollegiate athletics and the Big West Conference.
+- To uphold the policies of Pacific intercollegiate athletics and the West Coast Conference.

 To ensure that fundraising associated with the Department of Intercollegiate Athletics does not present a conflict or potential conflict of interest or compromise institutional control of funds, the following guidelines should be followed: